 Opera North is proud to bring a select group of talented young professionals to the Upper Valley each summer.
 This company of Resident Artists performs and covers appropriate roles in the mainstage productions of the season, in addition to showcasing their talents at concerts around the Upper Valley.

-Michael Bagby, Resident Artist, Pianist/Vocal Coach (Kiss Me, Kate, La belle Hélène), is a native of Dubuqe, Iowa pursuing a DMA in vocal coaching and accompanying at the University of Illinois under the direction of Julie Gunn.
-He completed his Masters at the University of Michigan, studying with Martin Katz.
-He also holds Bachelor degrees in piano performance and K-12 vocal education from Iowa State University.
-Most recently, Michael led the orchestra from the harpsichord for the Lyric Theatre at Illinois’ production of L’incoronazione di Poppea and served as assistant conductor for The Light in the Piazza.
-He is a two-time recipient of the Nancy Wustman Memorial Award in Vocal Accompanying, established by John Wustman.
+Michael Bagby, Assistant Conductor (Singers & Swingers), Pianist & Vocal Coach (Tales of Hoffmann and Barber of Seville), is a native of Iowa.
+Michael earned a DMA in vocal coaching and accompanying from the University of Illinois, under the direction of Julie Gunn, and completed his masters at the University of Michigan, where he studied with Martin Katz.
+He also holds bachelor degrees in piano performance and K-12 vocal education from Iowa State University.
+Recently, he worked as the music director and pianist in the world premiere of Nathan Gunn: Flying Solo directed by Hershey Felder.
+Additionally he worked as the music director for Coastal Carolina’s The Color Purple.
+He premiered his composition for solo piano, Bells, in the Issac Stern Auditorium at Carnegie Hall.
+He is a two-time recipient of the Nancy Wustman Memorial Award in Vocal Accompanying.